quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

   - Here are the architecture of **ResNet-34**:
     ![](Images/resNet.jpg)
-  - All the 3x3 Conv are same Convs.
+  - All the 3x3 Conv are "Same Conv."
   - Keep it simple in design of the network.
   - spatial size /2 => # filters x2
-  - No FC layers, No dropout is used.
   - Two main types of blocks are used in a ResNet, depending mainly on whether the input/output dimensions are same or different.
+    - The solid line is the case when the dimensions are same
     - The dotted lines is the case when the dimensions are different.
 To solve then they down-sample the input by 2 and then pad zeros to match the two dimensions.
 There's another trick which is called bottleneck which we will explore later.

 - **Useful concept (Spectrum of Depth)**: